IvoNet/CKAD-resources/README.md

 - [cncf - curriculum](https://github.com/cncf/curriculum)
 - [LF - Handbook](https://docs.linuxfoundation.org/tc-docs/certification/lf-candidate-handbook)

-## Exercises
+# Exercises

 below some exercises not in the exam style but to give you practice in speed and agility.

+## Exercise: Create a database setup with admin panel

 - give node worker1 the label `db=allow`
-- Create a persistent volume with access mode `ReadWriteOnce` in the home folder of your user called `mysql-data` with 200Mi space
+- Create a persistent volume with access mode `ReadWriteMany` in the home folder of your user called `mysql-data` with 200Mi space
 - In the `db` namespace do:
     - Create a volume claim for the same amount called `mysql-pvc` claiming